Jean-Jacques Baude: Early years

 Baron Jean-Jacques Baude was born in Valence, Drôme on 19 February 1792, where his father was Attorney General.

 He started work in his father's office in the prefecture of Tarn.

 Towards the end of the reign of Napoleon he joined the administration.

 He was appointed in turn sub-prefect of Confolens on 8 April 1813, sub-prefect of Roanne on 2 November 1814 and sub-prefect of Saint-Étienne on 4 June 1815.

-Baude recognized Louis XVIII of France in the first restoration, but on the return of Napoleon placed himself at the head of the guards who opposed the advance of the Duke of Angoulême on Lyon.
+Baude recognized Louis XVIII in the first restoration, but on the return of Napoleon placed himself at the head of the guards who opposed the advance of the Duke of Angoulême on Lyon.

 After the battle of Waterloo he resigned and published Le Lundi gras et le mercredi des Cendres (Fat Monday and Ash Wednesday), which was condemned by the royal court of Grenoble.
 He then became involved in financing public works.
 He wrote a remarkable work on Navigation de la Loire au-dessus de Briare in 1826.

 He continued to attack the government in the liberal press.

 As editor of Le Temps he signed the protest of journalists against the ordinances of King Charles X of France.